doctrine/DoctrineModule/UPGRADE.md

    [#137](https://github.com/doctrine/DoctrineModule/pull/137).
 From now on, you can simply run `php ./public/index.php` in a standard zf2 skeleton application and the tools will be available in there.
 The console in `./vendor/bin/doctrine-module` is deprecated.
+ * The module does not implement `Zend\ModuleManager\Feature\AutoloaderProviderInterface` anymore.
+Please use [composer](http://getcomposer.org/) autoloading or setup autoloading yourself.